Looking for support for your finance function? Book a time with an expert.

 Perform Regular review and analysis

-• Annual comprehensive reviews of costing methodologies and allocation bases
+• Annual reviews of costing methods and allocation bases

-These reviews should include cross-functional participation from finance, operations, procurement, and sales teams to ensure all perspectives are considered.
+Such reviews should include cross-functional participation from finance, operations, procurement, and sales in order to incorporate all views.

 Importance of accurate record-keeping